How Should We Be Photographing Artwork?

 Since professional photos of art do not have anything distracting in the background, neither should you.
 Just be careful you leave enough room for the photographed artwork to “breath.”

-How to Photograph Your Art
+Video on How Artists Photograph Their Art

 Do Not Overlook the Importance of Photographing Your Art